Papers of Sir Evelyn Shuckburgh

 The Cadbury Research Library: Special Collections holds the following related collections:

-Private office papers of Anthony Eden as Foreign Secretary, 1938-1945 and 1951-1955 (which were transferred in 1978 by the Public Record Office, deposited under s.4 (1) of the Public Records Act 1958 [FO 954 and FO 800].
-Paper catalogue available at the Cadbury Research Library: Special Collections
+Private office papers of Anthony Eden as Foreign Secretary, 1938-1945 and 1951-1955 (which were transferred here in 1978 by the Public Record Office, deposited under s.4 (1) of the Public Records Act 1958 [FO 954 and FO 800] (catalogue is not yet available on our online archive catalogue);

-Letters of Anthony Eden reference AELAdd
+Letters of Anthony Eden [AELAdd];